Kroger Logo

 Kroger Logo 1939-1961

-Having gained enough fame and becoming recognizable, the supermarket chain carried out a redesign, after which it acquired a creative logo.
-It consisted of a single inscription – the names of the stores.
+Having gained enough fame and become recognizable, the supermarket chain carried out a redesign, after which it acquired a creative logo.
+It consisted of a single inscription, the names of the stores.
 To give it some originality, the developers extended the upper segment of the uppercase “K” and the lower part of the lowercase “g.”
 The result is two arches that almost reach the letter “o.”
 The “e” had a beveled right side (it was slightly cut off), and the “r” looked more like an uppercase “Y.” The background of the word “Kroger” was a dark purple rectangle of regular shape.

 1961 – 2019